 Suggested scenario: For a system with two subsystems, where one subsystem is a suitable system of nodes of Bob's visual cortex and the other subsystem is a suitable system of nodes of Bob's auditory cortex, Example 4 suggest that the definitions of this article would yield a result of model disunity at the level of primary models, that is the system as a whole would not have model unity at the primary model level.
 Note that the nodes involved need not be individual neurons and can be tuples of neurons or larger structures.
 Examples 1 and 4 also suggest that the two subsystems would each individually have model unity.
 Accordingly, each of the individual subsystems would yield its own associated primary relational model that would provide a minimum expected entropy interpretation of subsystem states for that subsystem.
-Secondary models and higher would involve relationships between features that are present when the system states are interpreted in the context of the primary model for Bob's visual system is different to the primary model for Bob's visual system shave different interpretations and so visual experience is different to auditory experience.
+Secondary models and higher would involve relationships between features that are present when the system states are interpreted in the context of the primary relational models and therefore there may be model unity at the level of higher models.
+Because the primary model for Bob's visual system is different to the primary model for Bob's auditory system, the states of the two systems have different interpretations and so visual experience is different to auditory experience.